LLNL/sundials/doc/arkode/guide/source/sunlinsol/ARKode_requirements.rst

 -------------------------------------

-In certain instances, users may wish to provide a custom SUNLinearSolver implementation to ARKode in order to leverage the structure of a problem.
-While the 'standard' API for these routines is typically sufficient for most users, others may need additional ARKode-specific information on top of what is provided.
+In certain instances, users may wish to provide a custom SUNLinearSolver implementation to ARKODE in order to leverage the structure of a problem.
+While the 'standard' API for these routines is typically sufficient for most users, others may need additional ARKODE-specific information on top of what is provided.
 For these purposes, we note the following advanced ouptut functions available in ARKStep and MRIStep: